MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-manage-r-packages.md

     >[!Note]
     > If you aren't sure which packages to list, consider using a list of the top “n” (e.g. 500) packages by download/popularity as a starting point.
 Then, extend with additional packages as needed over time.
 For Mac and Windows binaries, it is possible to look at the particular bin/contrib repo you’re interested in, for example: https://cran.microsoft.com/snapshot/2018-01-16/bin/windows/contrib/3.4/PACKAGES
+    >
-    > It is possible to [create your own mirror](https://cran.r-project.org/mirror-howto.html) if you wanted all packages, however this is very large and will grow stale quickly, which then requires regular updates.
+    > It is also possible to [create your own mirror](https://cran.r-project.org/mirror-howto.html) to get ALL packages instead of using miniCRAN; however, this would be very large and grow stale quickly requiring regular updates.

 1. On each compute node:
    1. Copy the miniCRAN repository from the machine with Internet connectivity to the R_SERVICES library on the SQL Server instance.